 Steph Auteri is a New Jersey-based writer and editor who has written for the Atlantic, VICE, Pacific Standard, the Washington Post, Rewire News Group, and other publications.
-Her more literary work has appeared in Poets & Writers, Creative Nonfiction, The Offing, and elsewhere.
-Her essay, “The Fear That Lives Next to My Heart”—published in Southwest Review—was listed as a Notable Essay in Best American Essays 2021.
-More recently, another essay, “My Father’s Hands”—published in under the gum tree—was listed as a Notable Essay in Best American Essays 2023.
+Her more literary work has appeared in Poets & Writers, Creative Nonfiction, Southwest Review, under the gum tree, and elsewhere.
+Her work has twice been listed as notable by Best American.
 She is the author of A Dirty Word, a reported memoir about the ways in which our culture has denigrated and co-opted female sexuality.

-On top of that, Steph is the founder of Guerrilla Sex Ed, an online resource for parents seeking out alternative sources of sex ed information for their kids.
+Steph is also the founder of Guerrilla Sex Ed, an online resource for parents seeking out alternative sources of sex ed information for their kids.

 And while her work is her life, Steph is also a mom, a cat lady, a book nerd, a singer, and a certified vinyasa yoga instructor.
 Feel free to stalk her on Instagram for cat pics, bookish nerdery, embroidery projects, and more.
 She also has a delightful email newsletter called Thunder Thighs.
 And you can email her at steph (dot) auteri (at) gmail (dot) com.